PeriscopeData/zuora-ruby/README.md

   rate_plan: {...}
 ```

-SOAP requests return a `Zuora::Response` object that parses the XML response into Ruby data via the `#to_h` method.
+SOAP requests return a `ZuoraPeriscope::Response` object that parses the XML response into Ruby data via the `#to_h` method.
 The raw request is available via the `#raw` method.

 ### REST
 ```ruby